lashford/modern-web-template/tutorial/index.md

    ```
    class Users extends Controller with MongoController
    ```
-   This enables the Mongo Plugin, providing us with nice handling of the Json objects and a friendly wraper to MongoDb.
+   This enables the MongoDB Plugin, providing us with nice handling of the JSON objects and a friendly wraper to MongoDB.
-5. Implement a createUser function to write the User json object to Mongo, notice the conversion from raw json to the `User` object.
+5. Implement a `createUser` function to write the User JSON object to MongoDB, notice the conversion from raw JSON to the `User` object.

    ```
     def createUser = Action.async(parse.json) {